July 14

 The Savior is promised

-When the Lord comes, He will be the Shepherd of His flock.
-And they will live in safety, for His greatness will reach every part of the earth—and there will be peace!”
+When the Lord comes, He will be the Shepherd of His flock, and they will live in safety, for His greatness will reach every part of the earth—and there will be peace!

 Did the Old Testament prophets know about Jesus?

 During the time of the prophets, people were not able to see the whole picture of God’s plan to save us from sin.
-They did not know that God would send His Son Jesus to the earth hundreds of years later.
+They did not know that God would send His Son Jesus to earth hundreds of years later.
 Although the prophets spoke of a Savior who was to come—and Micah even prophesied where He would be born—they did not know that it would be Jesus.
-God’s plan was a mystery to them (Romans 16:25-26).
+God’s plan was a mystery to them (Romans 16:25–26).

 Verse for today